Porto-North-Portugal.com

 Igreja Matriz Ponte de Lima

-Is Ponte de Lima worth visiting?
+Is Ponte de Lima Worth Visiting?

 Torre da Cadeia Velha Ponte de Lima